Gol

 13 - Hindsight is 20/20

-As with any self-directed project, it never feels truly finished.
-However, looking back there are a few things I would have done differently throughout the process of designing Gol.
+Creating Gol taught me that designing for behavior change requires understanding not just what people want to accomplish, but why they struggle to get there in the first place.
+And as with any self-directed project, it never feels truly finished.
+However, looking back there are a few things I would have done differently throughout the process:

-1) Conduct user testing in earlier stages of the process to address larger revisions prior to applying visual design
+1) Early testing: I'd conduct user testing in earlier stages of the process to address larger revisions prior to applying visual design.
+Getting feedback on core concepts before investing in visual polish could have saved time and led to better solutions.

-2) Pay attention to even the small details when testing with prototypes, as anything visible to participants can influence results
+2) Prototype precision: I'd pay attention to even the smallest details in testing prototypes, as anything visible to participants can influence results.

-3) Functionality note: The "custom goal colors" option could better serve the user if instead they were associated with user-dictated "Tags" shown on the sidebar menu, (things like Work, Personal, Health, etc).
-I'd also give users an option to not assign a color to a goal for total customization control
+3) Feature refinement: The "custom goal color" options would be more purposeful if they were associated with user-dictated "Tags" shown on the sidebar menu (things like Work, Personal, Health, etc), instead of being purely a visual customization tool.
+I'd also give users an option to not assign a color to a goal.

 View the next project: